justinjeanpierre/Degrees/README.md

 # Degrees

+A simple Celsius -> Fahrenheit and Fahrenheit -> Celsius conversion app for iOS.

-Sample project for writing storm article.
+This is the sample project for my [writing storm article](https://github.com/justinjeanpierre/writing-storm-1).